 107. Install Interior Doors & Kitchen/ Bath, Cabinets

-108. Recommend caulk Around Window and door Trim, Inside and out
+108. Recommend Caulking Around Window and Door Trim, Inside and Out

 109. Finish the Fireplace